-Days Gone is set in a post-apocalyptic Pacific Northwest.
-It's probably easiest to think of it as the game you'd get if you crossed The Last of Us with Sons of Anarchy, since the main protaganist, Deacon St. John, is a biker.
+Days Gone is set in the post-apocalyptic Pacific Northwest.
+It's probably easiest to think of it as the game you'd get if you crossed The Last of Us with Sons of Anarchy, since the main protagonist, Deacon St. John, is a biker.

 The open-world nature of the game is exciting enough, but the gameplay demo video below also shows how you'll be able to set traps and craft - as well as the ability to play in different ways to achieve the same end goal.